 Other Mongol groups in order of size include the Dörvöd (2.6% of the total population), Bayad, Buryat, Zakchin, Dariganga, and Darkhad, among others.
 These smaller groups reside predominantly in Mongolia's border regions.
-Some of these groups have their own languages or dialects of standard Mongolian (see p.
-2-3 of History and Myth).
+Some of these groups have their own languages or dialects of standard Mongolian (see History and Myth).

-Some 6 million ethnic Mongols (almost twice Mongolia's current population) live in neighboring Inner Mongolia, an autonomous region in the PRC (see p.
-6 of History and Myth).
+Some 6 million ethnic Mongols (almost twice Mongolia's current population) live in neighboring Inner Mongolia, an autonomous region in the PRC (see History and Myth).